neckcen/femto/README.md

 Credits
 -------

-Femto is developped by Sylvain Didelot.
+Femto is developed by Sylvain Didelot.

 It is originally a fork of [Pico](http://pico.dev7studios.com/) by Gilbert Pellegrom and make use of the following libraries: